iifl-logo

 Quote Priority

 In India, there are more than 1300 securities that are available for trading on the National Stock Exchange.
-Since there is limited space, the priority for the display of stock prices gains significance.
+Since there is limited space, the priority for the display of stock price gains is significant.

-Data on the ticker tape is prioritized by the most active stocks.
+Data on the ticker tape is prioritised by the most active stocks.
 Usually, the volume of shares is considered while determining the priority for the display of prices.
-Large price movements, widely held stocks, stocks with headlines in the news and large price movers are contributing factors that may lead to active trading.
+Large price movements, widely held stocks, stocks with headlines in the news, and large price movers are contributing factors that may lead to active trading.

 Reading the Ticker Tape